-Virtual Volunteer Deputy Registrar training classes will begin February 2nd.
 VDR classes are conducted the first, second, and third Tuesday of every month at 2pm.
 Beginning in September, this class time will change to 4pm.
 One evening class at 6pm will be conducted the first Tuesday of each month.
 A Saturday class at 10am will be offered quarterly (website will reflect upcoming dates).
 Training classes are to be attended in person at the Elections Department, located at 301 SE Inner Loop, Georgetown TX 78626.
-Each class has a capacity of 40 participants, and you must register for a spot at least 2 hours prior to the class by emailing: email@example.com or calling (512) 943-1630.
+Each class has a capacity of 20 participants, and you must register for a spot at least 2 hours prior to the class by emailing: firstname.lastname@example.org or calling (512) 943-1630.

 - Classes are approximately 45 minutes